umanitoba-cssa/cssa-website/README.md

 ## Run the Application

-- First you will need to clone this repository onto your local machine.
+- Make sure you have already cloned the repository on your machine.
 - Open a command prompt
 - Change into the `cssa-website` directory
 - Run the command `npm install`